BRAVE Strategy - Breast Cancer Risk Assessment -achieVing Equity (BRAVE)

 Time Frame

-Women with a 20% or greater lifetime risk of breast cancer using the Tyrer Cuzick risk assessment tool will be considered high risk.
+Number of women who received risk assessment who were identified as high risk for breast cancer.
+Women are considered high risk if they have 20% or greater lifetime risk of breast cancer using the Tyrer Cuzick risk assessment tool.
 The Tyrer Cuzick risk assessment tool is an 11 question electronic risk assessment tool about a woman's family history of cancer and personal history to immediately calculate a lifetime risk percentage.

 Screening is defined as screening mammography or breast MRI.
-The number of women who received screening will be calculated from electronic health records.
+The number of women who received screening will be identified through from electronic health record review.
+For this measure, the denominator includes only those who were identified as high risk.

 Collaborators and Investigators